Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: New Secrecy-Capacity Results

-A full derivation of this result is omitted due to its similarity to the proof of Theorem \ref{TM:PD_WTBC_capacity}.
-Broadly speaking, achievability follows by the same wiretap-superposition code construction used for the non-cooperative receivers case, with one additional ingredient.
-Namely, to exploit the cooperation link, the legitimate parties agree on a partitioning of the message set $\mathcal{M}_2^{(n)}$ into approximately $2^{nc_{12}}$ equal sized subsets (bins).
-Upon decoding the inner layer of the superposition code (which carries $M_2$), Receiver 1 shares the bin index of the decoded $M_2$ with Receiver 2 via the cooperation link.
-This reduces the search space of Receiver 2 in decoding $M_2$ by an exponential factor of $c_{12}$, giving rise to the rate bound \eqref{EQ:PD_WTBC_coop_RB2}.
-With this modification, the reliability and security analysis are similar to those presented in Section \ref{SUBSEC:PD_WTBC_capacity_proof}.
-For the converse, we use the analogy to the PD-GPBC with cooperative receivers from Remark \ref{REM:PD_GPBC_coop} and its capacity region characterization from \cite[Theorem 6]{Dikstein_PDBC_Cooperation2016}. \end{remark}
+A derivation of this result is omitted due to its similarity to the proof of Theorem~\ref{TM:PD_WTBC_capacity}.
+Roughly speaking, achievability follows by the same stealth-wiretap superposition code used for the non-cooperative case, with one additional ingredient.
+To exploit the cooperation link, the legitimate parties agree on a partitioning of the message set $\mathcal{M}_2^{(n)}$ into approximately $2^{nc_{12}}$ equal sized subsets (bins).
+Upon decoding the inner layer of the code (which carries $M_2$), Receiver 1 shares the bin index of the decoded $M_2$ with Receiver 2 via the cooperation link.
+This reduces the search space of Receiver 2 in decoding $M_2$ by a factor of $2^{-nc_{12}}$, and produces \eqref{EQ:PD_WTBC_coop_RB2}.
+With this modification, the reliability and security analysis are similar to those presented in Section~\ref{SUBSEC:PD_WTBC_capacity_proof}.
+For the converse, we use the analogy to the PD-GPBC with cooperative receivers discussed in the next remark.